nzakas/understandinges6/manuscript/14-Modules.md

 I> Even though it looks similar, the list of identifiers to import is not a destructured object.

-When importing an identifier from a module, the identifier acts as if were defined using `const`.
+When importing an identifier from a module, the identifier acts as if it were defined using `const`.
 That means you cannot define another variable with the same name, use the identifier prior to the `import` statement, or change its value.

 Suppose that the first example in this section is in a module named `"example"`.
 You can import and use identifiers from that module in a number of ways.
 You can just import one identifier: